 I received this book for free from the library in exchange for an honest review.

 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by ROC on August 3, 2010 and has 368 pages.
+urban fantasy that was published by ROC on August 3, 2010 and has 368 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Mean Streets, Greywalker, Poltergeist, Underground, Vanished, Downpour, Seawitch, Possession, Revenant, Indigo